Disorder, entropy and harmonic functions: The entropy argument

 The previous examples dealt with random walks which are diffusive.
 An interesting situation, which cannot hold in the case of groups, is environments with subdiffusive behavior.
 We give four examples of these.

-\begin{example}[Graphical fractals] A graphical fractal is a graph which is constructed like one of the classical fractals (the Sierpinski gasket, for example) but inside out --- bigger pieces of the graph are constructed from smaller pieces by connecting them in a repeated fashion (see \cite{Bar} for precise definitions and main properties).
-See figure \ref{cap:gasket} for an example, the graphical Sierpinski gasket.
-A graphical fractal always has an invariant measure and is always diffusive or subdiffusive, and in many examples is in fact subdiffusive, see {\em e.g.}~\cite{B04}.
-Let us remark that a significant part in the remarkable work of Barlow and Bass on the Sierpinski carpet \cite{BB99} has to do with the construction of a coupling, so a tool (like the one described in this section) that gives easy proofs that couplings exist should be useful. \end{example}
+\begin{example}[(Graphical fractals)] A graphical fractal is a graph which is constructed like one of the classical fractals (the Sierpinski gasket, e.g.), but inside out---bigger pieces of the graph are constructed from smaller pieces by connecting them in a repeated fashion; see \cite{Bar} for precise definitions and main properties.
+See Figure~\ref{cap:gasket} for an example, the graphical Sierpinski gasket.
+A graphical fractal always has an invariant measure and is always diffusive or subdiffusive, and in many examples is in fact subdiffusive; see, for example, \cite{B04}.
+Let us remark that a significant part in the remarkable work of Barlow and Bass on the Sierpinski carpet \cite{BB99} has to do with the construction of a coupling.
+Therefore, a tool (like the one described in this section) that gives easy proofs that couplings exist should be useful. \end{example}

-\begin{example}[Critical Galton-Watson trees] The critical Galton-Watson tree with any offspring distribution conditioned to survive is stationary (see \cite{KS10,LP,LPP95}) and subdiffusive.
-If the offspring distribution has finite variance, the diffusivity exponent $\nicefrac{1}{3}$ was proved in \cite{Ke86}. \end{example}
+\begin{example}[(Critical Galton--Watson trees)] The critical Galton-- Watson tree with any offspring distribution conditioned to survive is stationary (see \cite{KS10,LP,LPP95}) and subdiffusive.
+If the offspring distribution has finite variance, the diffusivity exponent $\nicefrac{1}{3}$ was proved in \cite{Ke86}.
+Thus Theorem \ref{page:2p} applies in this case, and we get that it has no harmonic function of growth $o(\Dd (\rho,x)^{3/2})$.

+This example is not so impressive since (as it is well known) this graph has infinitely many cut-edges between the root and infinity, and therefore the only harmonic functions (without any growth restrictions) are the constants.
+However, the cut-edges argument fails after even slight variations, while Theorem~\ref{no sublinear harmonic} is robust.
+Examples include taking a product of a Galton--Watson tree with a finite graph or with itself.
+The same remark applies to the next example. \end{example}